ryancburton/AccelaCodingExercise/README.md

 like Angular for Vue.

 Database is hoted in Azure.
 Evaluator would have to sent me their ip address to allow exception for Azure firewall.
-Please mail address to ryancburton@yahoo.co.uk.
+Please mail ip address to ryancburton@yahoo.co.uk.